rdp/ffmpeg-windows-build-helpers/README.md

 to see all the various options available.

 For long running builds, do run them overnight as they take a while.
+You can just let it go...

 If you want to build a "shared" build (there's a command line option for that :) then link it into your MSVC project see https://stackoverflow.com/questions/11701635/use-ffmpeg-in-visual-studio/11701737

 Also note that you can also "cross compile" mp4box, mplayer,mencoder and vlc binaries if you pass in the appropriate command line parameters.
+And a few others.
-The VLC build is currently broken, send a PM if you'd want it fixed.
+Some of them are currently broken, send a PM if you'd want it fixed.

 To enable Intel QuickSync encoders (supported on Windows vista and above), which is optional,  pass the  option `--build-intel-qsv=y` to the cross-compilation script above.
 There is also an LGPL command line option for those that want that.